 What I Wish I’d Known Before Getting Cats

-You will become a very popular host as your pet-less friends rush over to meet your precious fur-children.
+You will become a very popular host as your pet-free friends rush over to meet your precious fur-children.
 Your cats will pay more attention to your friends than you.
-You’ll be annoyed about this.

 You’ll be woken up at three in the morning by a hrawk-hrawrrrk noise as your cats divest themselves of a furball onto your freshly cleaned carpets.
 You’ll go back to sleep, forget about it, and step in it first thing when you wake up in the morning.
 This will happen more than once.

-You’ll brush your cats ten thousand times, only to still find more hair than could possibly be in all existence, somehow all of it on your black business attire.
+You’ll brush your cats 10 thousand times, only to still find more hair than could possibly be in all existence, somehow all of it on your black business attire.

 You’ll spend more time than you ever thought you would debating pros and cons over cat food and treats.
 Is it better to go raw?
 Should you buy Whiskas or Felix?
 Do cats like chicken liver?

 You’ll become a cat food expert, capable of spouting nutrition facts at the drop of a hat.